dudaka/MALDEV1/README.md

 ## TODO

-- Reviewing Building EXE, DLL and examing the PE file structure
-- Reviewing Embedding shellcode payloads in data section
 - Reviewing Generating shellcode using Tetasploit in Kali linux
+- New lessons on Embedding shellcode payload in RSRC section

 ## Disclaimer

 This repository is for educational purposes only.
 All code and resources are intended for learning and research in a controlled, legal environment.